ci-wdi-900/html-interview/README.md

 ## Instructions

+Start off by forking this repository.
+Forking an existing repository is just like creating a new one except that your new repository will contain a copy of the forked code.

 #### Part 1: Ten questions, ten answers

 As a group, think of ten total questions that you can ask one another and record the answers to.